 Child support is an entirely different matter; it is not considered income by the recipient and cannot be deducted by the paying spouse.
 So for all intents and purposes, child support has no impact on the tax situations of either spouse after a divorce.

 Tax Consequences of Property Settlements

 Transfers of assets during a divorce from one spouse to another as part of the settlement are considered non-taxable events by the IRS.
 However, when you start to get into complex and hard-to-value assets such as family owned businesses, there may be deeper tax consequences to address.
 Our attorneys have vast experience with tax and business law.
 We thoroughly analyze the assets involved so we can address more advanced tax considerations such as carry forwards, short-term and long-term capital gains, reducing the basis of an asset and many others.
 This helps keep the tax liability exposure of our clients to a bare minimum.

-If you are going through a divorce, it is important to consider all the tax ramifications in order to ensure that you will be in the best financial position possible once it is finalized.
-For a consultation with an experienced Illinois divorce tax consequences lawyer, contact Momkus McCluskey Roberts LLC today at (630) 434-0400.
+If you are going through a divorce, it is important to consider all the tax ramifications to ensure that you will be in the best financial position possible once it is finalized.
+For a consultation with an experienced Illinois divorce tax consequences lawyer, contact Momkus McCluskey LLC today at (630) 434-0400.
 We provide advice and counsel from our team of skilled and compassionate divorce attorneys in DuPage County including Lisle, Naperville, Downers Grove and surrounding communities.